Sitananvor/MumuChatApp-with-Flutter-Firebase/README.md

 I am following the **Backslash Flutter** channel on YouTube for guidance (https://www.youtube.com/watch?v=Qwk5oIAkgnY&list=LL&index=70) and adapting some features to be more user-friendly, including a feature that allows users to upload a profile picture, which can be selected from the camera or gallery and removed if needed.
 The Firebase plan I’m using is the free plan.

 ## Each file have details:
-1. assets floder: contains resources used in the app, such as images.
+1. assets folder: contains resources used in the app, such as images.
 In this case, it contains pictures related to the login and register screens.
 2. lib folder:
 	- helper folder:
 		- helper_function.dart: